mdn/content/files/en-us/web/css/flex-basis/index.md

 The **`flex-basis`** [CSS](/en-US/docs/Web/CSS) property sets the initial main size of a {{glossary("flex item")}}.
 It sets the size of the content box unless otherwise set with {{Cssxref("box-sizing")}}.

-{{EmbedInteractiveExample("pages/css/flex-basis.html")}}

-In this example, the {{cssxref("flex-grow")}} and {{cssxref("flex-shrink")}} properties are both set to `1` on all three items, indicating that the flex item can grow and shrink from the initial `flex-basis`.

 > [!NOTE]
 > It is recommended to use the {{cssxref("flex")}} shorthand instead of separate `flex-grow`, `flex-shrink`, and `flex-basis` declarations.
 We have separated them here as this document is about one of the shorthand components: the `flex-basis` property.

+{{EmbedInteractiveExample("pages/css/flex-basis.html")}}

+In this example, the {{cssxref("flex-grow")}} and {{cssxref("flex-shrink")}} properties are both set to `1` on all three items, indicating that the flex item can grow and shrink from the initial `flex-basis`.

-The demo then changes the `flex-basis` on the first item.
-It will then grow and shrink from that flex-basis.
-This means that, for example, when the `flex-basis` of the first item is `200px`, it will start out at `200px` but then shrink to fit the space available with the other items being at least `min-content` sized.
+The demo changes the `flex-basis` value set on the first flex item, causing it to grow or shrink to fill the available space.
+The other flex items will also change size; they will be at least `min-content`-sized.
+For example, when the `flex-basis` of the first item is set to `200px`, it will start at `200px` but then shrink to fit the space available.

-In `flex-basis` is set to a value other than `auto` and there is a `width` (or `height` in case of `flex-direction: column`) set for that same flex item, the `flex-basis` value takes precedence.
+If `flex-basis` is set to a value other than `auto` and there is a `width` (or `height` in case of `flex-direction: column`) set for that same flex item, the `flex-basis` value takes precedence.

 ## Syntax